jzxyouok/codiad-docker/README.md

     -v ${YOUR_WORKSPACE}:/var/www/html/workspace \
     xiangquan/codiad
 ```
-Professionals are also want to backup their settings, install new themes as
+Professionals who want to backup their settings, install new themes as well as
-well as plugins:
+plugins can mount some more volumes:
 ```bash
 docker run --name codiad -d --restart=always -p 80:80 \
     -v ${YOUR_WORKSPACE}:/var/www/html/workspace \